 Mr. Moore is one of the most experienced renewable energy developers now active in the Northeastern US.
 His broad experience in the energy industry, which dates to 1979, encompasses stints as a utility regulatory analyst, a project finance banker, the co-founder of the earliest commercial wind development company to focus on the eastern seaboard, the lead developer of the largest wind energy farm in Eastern North America, CEO of Deepwater Wind during the development of America’s first offshore wind project, and lead developer of the first four utility scale solar projects in South Carolina.

 In his position at Hudson, Mr. Moore plays a senior management role, overseeing the company's development efforts, and executive level outreach, along with external financing efforts as necessary.

 Before co-founding Hudson, Mr. Moore was the Chief Executive Officer of Deepwater Wind, serving in that capacity from early 2009 until November of 2012.
-Mr. Moore managed Deepwater Wind’s successful effort to secure regulatory approvals from the Rhode Island Public Utility Commission for the ground breaking Block Island Wind Farm, a 30 MW offshore wind energy and transmission project that is expected to be the first such renewable energy project to be installed in North America.
+Mr. Moore managed Deepwater Wind’s successful effort to secure regulatory approvals from the Rhode Island Public Utility Commission for the ground breaking Block Island Wind Farm, a 30 MW offshore wind energy and transmission project that is now operating in Block Island Sound, the first such renewable energy project of its kind to be installed in North America.
 Under his leadership, the company proposed some of the most ambitious renewable energy and transmission projects seen in decades in the Eastern US, including a 900 MW offshore wind farm and 600 MW HVDC transmission system that would interconnect with both the Long Island and New England electric grids.

 Earlier Mr. Moore co-founded Atlantic Renewable Energy Corporation, which became the leading developer of commercial wind farms in the eastern US.
 (Atlantic Renewable was acquired in 2005 by PPM Energy, from Portland, OR.)